bjoernellens1/go1-ros/README.md

 ### Base Service (`base`)

-The `base` service is the foundational image that contains all necessary dependencies for running ROS Melodic.
+The `base` service is the foundational image that contains all necessary dependencies for running ROS .
 It includes the following features:

-- ROS Melodic installation
+- ROS  installation
 - Networking and IPC settings for ROS communication
 - X11 configuration for displaying graphical applications
 - NVIDIA GPU support configuration